This weeks task saw the team picking British products and selling them to French retailers.

 Research Your Customer - I'm not sure how many times I've used this lesson and will probably use it more than once again, but I can't describe how important this is.
 Not knowing enough about La Redoute meant the team went in with completely the wrong pitch.

 Don't become too reliant on one team member - By allowing Melody not to share the appointments could have made things even worse.
 If she wasn't confident in selling this could have been disastrous.
 As a leader, there are times where you have to make a decision and overrule what your team says.
 It may not be nice at the time, but you have to make the correct decisions for the team and not just the individuals.

 Don't show immaturity - Don't give the team a reason not to trust or respect you.
 Think consciously about what you are saying.
 Engage your brain before speaking and don't speak to think.
 Be sure to be articulate in what you want to say.

 Choose your leadership approach - In the case of telling the team to find mobile phone stores, Jim and Natasha took this the wrong way.
 Maybe a more supportive or coaching approach would have worked i.e. asking them where they think the products would be best sold.

 Ask the right questions of the team - If a team is telling you that a customer does not like your products, ask them for specific feedback, just don't take their word for it.

 Trust your gut instinct - Some of the best decisions leaders make are on gut instinct.
 For more personally, if my just instinct is just rumbling a little, maybe I wouldn't do it.
 If it was screaming at me then I know I should trust it and follow through with it.

-Be sure your team trust in the product – In the case of Logic, Melody didn’t like on of the products and therefore this may have influenced the way she provided the feedback about it.
-Again, thsi goes back to asking the right questions.
+Be sure your team trust the product - In the case of Logic, Melody didn't like one of the products and therefore this may have influenced the way she provided the feedback about it.
+Again, this goes back to asking the right questions.